 - Peel and slice the beets.

-- Place beets and eggs in a 1 quart mason jar.
+- Place the sliced beets and eggs in a 1 quart mason jar or a plastic container with a tight lid.

 - Pour vinegar, sugar and water into a medium saucepan.
 Add spices and bring to a boil.
 Stir until all the sugar has dissolved.